among the first flintlocks

 "Nyuj qus yog tus zoo li cas?"

 Nyuj qus, literally translating as "wild cattle" from Hmong, is known as the "gaur" in English.
-Gaur are the largest living species of bovine on the planet, and among the largest of all living land animals—only elephants, rhinos, hippopotamus, and giraffe consistently grow heavier.
-The gaur was one of the two species of wild cattle Hmong hunters sought after—the other being the banteng, known as "nyuj qus liab," "nyuj qus dag," or "nyuj qus daj."
-Talented hunters with seemingly supernatural hunting powers are called "maum pha" in Hmong, and typically viewed only three animals to be of higher value than the gaur: the rhinoceros, the elephant, and the tiger.
+Gaur are the fourth largest land animal—only elephants, rhinos, hippopotamus, and giraffe consistently grow heavier.
+Talented Hmong hunters with seemingly supernatural hunting powers are called "maum pha," and typically viewed only three animals to be of higher value than the gaur: the rhinoceros, the elephant, and the tiger.
 Gaur were hunted in part, due to the desire for their extremely large and beautiful horns, which Hmong people crafted into exquisite powder horns.
-Superstitions are told of maum pha who had coj neem tua nqaij and used khawv koob to be able to find consistent hunting success in the vast virgin forests of Asia.
+Stories are told of maum pha who had coj neem tua nqaij and used khawv koob to be able to find consistent hunting success.
 Today, due to over-hunting and habitat destruction, the gaur is considered a vulnerable species, and thus is legally protected.
-Therefore, it is no longer ethical to harvest gaur horns–all our powder horns are made from ethically sourced domesticated buffalo and/or cattle horns–but the Hmong sij huam (stories) of the nyuj qus and maum pha is where our namesake "Gaur" comes from.
+Therefore, it is no longer ethical (nor legal) to harvest gaur horns—all our newly-made powder horns are created from ethically sourced domesticated buffalo/cattle horns.
+However, we occasionally do find and can add genuine antique gaur powder horns to our collection for sale (intrastate only)—these are exceptionally rare.

 Brothers Nchaiv Yias Yaj (left) and Paj Lis Yaj (right), Laos, early 1950s